I got a DUI last night, now what do I do?

 DUIs in Washington

-During my 15 year career I have handled hundreds of DUI & DWI cases.
+During my more than 20 year career I have handled hundreds of DUI & DWI cases.
 Every case is different and it is important to have an attorney who understands the process involved with a successful DUI defense.
 I will take the time to understand your situation, concerns and unique circumstances.
 My experience allows me to quickly assess your case, explain your options, and prepare a strategy for your defense.
 I believe in open, honest and regular communication.
 In other words, your phone calls will be returned promptly.
 I care about my clients and I am dedicated to pursuing the best outcome in every case.

 I also appreciate and address the unique problems facing Canadian clients charged with DUI and U.S. residents who travel regularly to Canada.
 A conviction for DUI, or even a reduced charge such as Negligent Driving in the First Degree or Reckless Driving may prevent admission to Canada for ten years!

 Administrative Suspensions and Hearings before the Department of Licensing (DOL)

 One aspect of DUIs that most people don’t understand is that the Department of Licensing (DoL) can and will act independently of the Courts to suspend your privilege to drive for from 30 days to seven years.
 Merely getting your DUI reduced to a charge that won’t suspend your license is only a partial victory if you don’t prevail at the DOL hearing.
 You have only 20 days to request a hearing from the DoL to postpone and hopefully, avoid a loss of your driving privilege.
 And remember, the public defender cannot represent you in a DoL hearing.